Climate of Mars: Clouds

 Martian dust storms can kick up fine particles in the atmosphere around which clouds can form.
 These clouds can form very high up, up to 100 km above the planet.
-As well as Martian Dust Storms, clouds can naturally form as a result of dry ice formation or water and ice.
+As well as these dust storms, clouds can form as a result of dry ice formation or water and ice, or other chemicals.
 Furthermore, rarer "Mother of Pearl" clouds have formed when all particles of a cloud form at the same time, creating iridescent clouds.
-The first images of Mars sent by Mariner 4 showed visible clouds in Mars's upper atmosphere.
+The first images of Mars sent by Mariner 4 showed visible clouds in Mars' upper atmosphere.
 The clouds are very faint and can only be seen reflecting sunlight against the darkness of the night sky.
 In that respect, they look similar to mesospheric clouds, also known as noctilucent clouds, on Earth, which occur about 80 km above our planet.